sderosiaux/react-stack-step-by-step/README.md

-# 5. +Webpack
+# 5. Let's add Webpack

 ## Why should I use Webpack ?

 Because right now, we are using plain old `<script>` in our `index.html` and that's :

 - not maintenable
-- error prone (order matters)
+- error prone (because the order matters)
 - some scripts can be forgotten and can become useless
 - can create many HTTP requests and create slow page render (for 3 files it's okay, for 100 it's not.
 With HTTP2 maybe it will be, but that's another story)

-With `webpack` (and `browserify`, and many other bundlers), you can create a fat js containing everything that is needed, every dependencies inside, which will find each other when needed.
+With `webpack` (and `browserify`, and many other bundlers), you can create a fat js containing everything that is needed, every dependencies inside, which will find each others when needed.

 This bundle will be built by looking at an entry point (a single .js) which references some scripts you'll use, that themselves reference others and so on (through ES5 `require()` and ES6 `import`).
 At the end, it's building the dependency tree of the scripts and inject them all in the bundle.

 That's definitely the biggest step early on due to all the things to install.

+At the same time, we will install `babel` which will allow us to convert our React+ES6 code to ES5 (for browser compatibility), and remove our `<script>` from `index.html` that we won't need anymore.

 ## What to do